Skip to main content

 Figure 2.41.
 Dinosaur tracks in Late Triassic sedimentary rocks, Dinosaur State Park, Connecticut.
 Figure 2.42.
 Extensive coniferous forests covered coastal regions at illustrated by the massive deposit of fossil wood preserved in Triassic-age sedimentary rocks in and around Petrified Forest National Park, Arizona.
 Figure 2.44.
 Desmatosuchus, an archosaur from the Triassic Period found in West Texas Figure 2.45.
 Placerias, a large mammal-like reptile from the Triassic Period from Petrified Forest National Park, Arizona

-This page titled 2.19: Triassic Period (252 to 201 million years) is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.19: Triassic Period (252 to 201 million years) is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform.